We Are Here To Assist & Reassure You

 Although not mandatory we have found from experience that children progress quicker when wearing goggles and fitted swimming costumes.
 We also try wherever possible not to use swim aids however if you feel your child needs armbands initially to help them settle into the class then this is not a problem.
 We’ll work with it until we feel they are ready to go it alone!

-All our classes are deliberately kept small in size, (see tuition pages for ratio's), which allows teachers to get to know the pupils better and hence provide tuition that caters more for individual needs & fears.
+All our classes are deliberately kept small in size, (see the Swim level for children page for ratios), which allows teachers to get to know the pupils better and hence provide tuition that caters more for individual needs & fears.

 Lessons are based around the Scottish Swimming National Plan for Teaching Swimming.